 Antibiotics will not affect the virus, but your veterinarian may prescribe them to prevent or fight secondary bacterial infections, and medication to reduce vomiting may also be used.
 In severe cases, blood transfusions may be necessary.

-The infection usually takes 5 to 7 days to run its course.
+The infection usually takes five to seven days to run its course.
 Kittens under 5 months are usually the most severely affected, and even with intensive treatment, the outcome can be fatal.

 How to Prevent Panleukopenia